Visualization & Export#

 Colored Point-Cloud Export#

-The tool //tools:ncore_export_colored_pc projects lidar point clouds onto a camera image to obtain per-point RGB colors, then exports the result as .ply files.
+The tool //tools:ncore_export_colored_pc projects point clouds onto a camera image to obtain per-point RGB colors, then exports the result as .ply files.
 This combines rolling-shutter-aware projection with PLY export to produce colored point clouds useful for visual inspection and downstream processing.

 Example invocation: